+Name: Interlake School

-Building: Interlake School 4416 Wallingford Avenue N 12-room wood James Stephen 1.73 acres
+Location: 4416 Wallingford Avenue N

+Building: 12-room wood

+Architect: James Stephen

+Site: 1.73 acres
-1904: Named on September 7;

-opened in September
+1904: Named on September 7; opened in September

 1908: Addition (Stephen)

-1971: Closed as elementary school

-in June; opened in

-September as Lincoln Annex
+1971: Closed as elementary school in June; opened in September as Lincoln Annex

 by 1979: Operated as Interlake Center

-1981: 1904 and 1908 exteriors

-designated city landmark in

-April; closed in June
+1981: 1904 and 1908 exteriors designated a City of Seattle landmark in April; closed in June

-1982: Leased for retail and
+1982: Leased for retail and residential center

-residential center

-Present: Wallingford Center
+Present: Site of Wallingford Center

 On February 1, 1904, a proposal was made to the Seattle School Board regarding construction of a school building at N 45th Street and Wallingford.
 The plans, formally approved a week later, were based on district architect's James Stephen's "model school" that called for a rectangular building with four classrooms on each floor.
 Because the Wallingford neighborhood was growing so rapidly, the plans for the Colonial Revival-style building contained an additional central rear section.
-The 12-room structure was ready for the opening day of school in September of that year.
+The 12-room structure was ready for the opening day of school in September of the same year.

 The name Interlake School referred to its location midway between Lake Union and Green Lake.
-At that time, the neighborhood was still partially forested with nearby streams.
+At that time, the neighborhood was still partially forested and with nearby streams.
 Expanding streetcar lines brought more businesses and homes.
 With an increasing population, an eight-room addition was made to the school in 1908, creating an H-shaped building.